Linear Transformers Are Secretly Fast Weight Programmers: Experimental Results

 \paragraph{Without truncating context.} Given the constant space requirements, we can feed inputs to linear Transformers for an arbitrary number of steps.
 To properly assess the model's ability to process arbitrary long sequences, it is crucial to make the training consistent with the evaluation mode \citep{irie19asru}.
 During training, we carry over the fast weight memory from one training segment to the following one, while still limiting the backpropagation span to be within the segment.
-We train a Linear Transformer with our update rule, using neither positional encoding nor attention normalisation (the best setting from Table \ref{tab:lm-ablation}).
-It was crucial to remove the attention normalization here, since the accumulator blows up as indicated in Sec.~\ref{sec:updaterule}.
+We train a Delta Net, using neither positional encoding nor attention normalisation (the best setting from Table \ref{tab:lm-ablation}).
+It was crucial to remove the attention normalisation for the Delta Net since the accumulator blows up as indicated in Sec.~\ref{sec:updaterule}, while for the Linear Transformer, removing it resulted in an even worse perplexity of over 1600.
 Table \ref{tab:lm-cco} shows the corresponding results.
-Although our model was not designed for this use case, it does not break (unlike the base model with the naive sum update rule).
-It even yields a slight improvement over the best model with a limited context window (Table \ref{tab:lm-ablation}).
-While performance does not yet match the one of prior models \citep{dai2019transformerxlacl, rae2020compressive} specifically designed for this use case (we train the Transformer-XL in our \textit{medium} configuration), the results are promising for future work on alternative Transformer models which can run for an unlimited number of steps.
+The Delta Net yields a slight improvement over the best model with a limited context window (Table \ref{tab:lm-ablation}), unlike the baseline Linear Transformer model with the naive sum update rule which breaks.
+We also train a Transformer-XL in our \textit{medium} configuration as a baseline model specifically designed for this use case \citep{dai2019transformerxlacl, rae2020compressive}.
+We evaluate it using different state sizes by changing the Transformer XL's memory and target segment lengths (see Appendix \ref{app:lm} for further details).
+Performance of the Delta Net does not yet match the performance of the Transformer XL when the latter is evaluated with a large state size (large attention window).
+However, when we take the state size into account (Table \ref{tab:lm-cco}), we observe that the Delta Net performs very well with a small state size, which is a crucial property in some practical applications \citep{irie:icassp20}.
+These results are promising for future work on alternative Transformer models which can run for an unlimited number of steps.